-You can request a withdrawal by completing the relevant withdrawal form and dropping it into us at any BNZ branch or sending it to us.
+You can request a withdrawal by completing the relevant withdrawal form and returning it via email, post or by dropping into a BNZ branch.

-Please contact us if you'd like us to send a withdrawal form to you, or you can download the forms from our website bnz.co.nz/kiwisaverearlywithdrawals
+Please contact BNZ if you'd like a withdrawal form sent to you, or you can download the forms from bnz.co.nz/kiwisaverearlywithdrawals

-How long until we make payment?
+How long until payment is made?

-Once we have all the required information from you, we aim to process your withdrawal request in 5 working days.
+Once you provide all the required information, your withdrawal request will be processed in around 5 working days.
 Once a withdrawal request is approved, you will normally receive payment within 10 to 15 business days.